quarter-spiral/qs-flash-sample-sdk-integration/README.txt

-SHOOT FOREVER: A demo of Quarter Spiral's functionality in a Flash shmup
+SHOOT SHOOT FOREVER: A demo of Quarter Spiral's functionality in a Flash shmup.
+For more info on Quarter Spiral's game publishing platform visit http://www.quarterspiral.com

 This game was built using the Starling framework, an optimized 2D-graphics engine for flash.
 See more at http://gamua.com/starling/